Cancel

 Buyer's Guide

-Faiss is ranked 12th in Open Source Databases with 2 reviews while MySQL is ranked 1st in Open Source Databases with 142 reviews.
+Faiss is ranked 11th in Open Source Databases with 2 reviews while MySQL is ranked 1st in Open Source Databases with 142 reviews.
 Faiss is rated 8.0, while MySQL is rated 8.2.
-The top reviewer of Faiss writes "Works efficiently with smaller data sets, there could be an integration with automated products ".
+The top reviewer of Faiss writes "Provides quick query search and has a big database".
 On the other hand, the top reviewer of MySQL writes "Good beginner base but it should have better support for backups".
 Faiss is most compared with Chroma, Elastic Search, Qdrant and Pinecone, whereas MySQL is most compared with Firebird SQL, PostgreSQL, MariaDB, Teradata and SAP HANA.
+See our Faiss vs. MySQL report.

 See our list of best Open Source Databases vendors.